Salads can be dull and boring for kids. Serve it up in a new and fun way with these Tortilla Salad Bowls!

 - Gently push the tortilla wrap into the saucepan and then bake in the oven for 10 minutes.

 - In the meantime chop up your salad ingredients.
-I used lettuce, tomatoes, cucumber, grated carrot and pepper.
+I used lettuce, tomatoes, cucumber, grated carrot, grated cheese and pepper.

 - When the tortilla has cooked, remove from the oven (be careful as the saucepan handle will obviously be super hot!).
 Leave to cool for a few minutes then remove the tortilla from the saucepan.